 Our Cambodian fish amok recipe isn’t a recipe for the watery fish amok style curry or sloppy fish amok you might have eaten in a Siem Reap tourist restaurant, which can be made in minutes in a wok.
 To make this authentic steamed fish curry from scratch, including pounding your own kroeung (curry paste) you will need to allow at least a couple of hours.

-If you are not a regular reader of this site, note that we have been researching Cambodian cuisine for several years, interviewing old cooks and digging deep into archaeological archives, and that this post contains original research.
+If you are not a regular reader of this site, note that we have been researching Cambodian cuisine and its culinary history since 2013, interviewing old cooks and digging deep into archaeological and historical archives, and that this post contains original research.
 Don’t even think about hitting copy and paste as we will know that you have plagiarised.
-Consider contacting us for a quote, try the recipe or wait until our cookbook comes out.
+Consider contacting us for a quote, try the recipe, or wait until our cookbook comes out.

 Cambodian Fish Amok Recipe